-Domestic water is a direct concurrency service.32 New development cannot occur within the Urban Growth Area (UGA) unless the proposal can demonstrate the availability of public water consistent with adopted levels of service standards and consistent with the definition of direct concurrency.33
+Domestic water is a direct concurrency service.29 New development cannot occur within the Urban Growth Area (UGA) unless the proposal can demonstrate the availability of public water consistent with adopted levels of service standards and consistent with the definition of direct concurrency.30

 There are numerous water purveyors throughout the County.
-They fall into three categories: municipalities, special districts, and associations.
+They fall into three categories; municipalities, special districts, and associations.
 Associations typically serve residential developments outside of the UGA which were developed prior to water service being available from a municipality or water district.
 These systems are typically closed to expansion.
 Special districts, known as water districts, are the second most numerous purveyors of water and have characteristics of being expandable, having bonding and taxing authority and possess an elected board of directors.
 The cities of Spokane, Cheney, Airway Heights, Deer Park, Medical Lake, Millwood, Fairfield, Latah, Rockford, Spangle, and Waverly operate their own water systems and may provide water service outside their corporate boundaries.
 There are 493 active drinking water systems operating in the County.
-Most of these are private systems with
+Most of these are private systems with fewer than 10 service connections.
+There are 21 active Group A31 public systems in the County with over 1,000 service connections.
+These systems provide drinking water to 454,089 people, or 83 percent of county's total population.
+Washington's Department of Health reviews and monitors Water System Plans of purveyors with 1,000 or more service connections.

-32 Spokane County Code 13.650.102(2)(a)(2); (b)
+29 Spokane County Code 13.650.102(2)(a)(2); (b)

-33 There is a distinction between demonstrating adequate public facilities to deliver water, and the availability of water itself in the GMA.
+30 There is a distinction between demonstrating adequate public facilities to deliver water, and the availability of water itself in the GMA.
 The GMA contemplates a plan for the infrastructure under RCW 36.70A.070(3) but that the adequacy of the resource itself (as well as the meeting of the LoS) does not have to be demonstrated until the issuance of the building permit.
 See, Shoreline Preservation Society 2015 WL 9460314 at 3; Compare RCW 36.70A.070(3) (discussing only adequacy of the facilities) with RCW 19.27.097 (original section 63 of the 1990 Growth Management Act) and WAC 365-196-840 (concurrency generally).